 - Why You Can’t Wear Thongs When Guest Speaking

 - Is it Time to Say Goodbye to Facebook?

 5 Steps to Build Your Personal Brand Online

-Here’s a video done by Fi Mims, who led me through this experience.
+In this behind the scenes branding photo shoot video by Fi Mims she describes how she led me through this experience.
 This was taken on the day of the branding shoot.
 Note how uncomfortable I seem at the start of the day and my relief and happiness at the end!
 I’m glad I did this and encourage you to do the same.

 Reflecting On Your Own Personal Brand

 - How do people describe you when you’re not in the room?